-Seminars will begin at 6:00 PM and students should plan on the program lasting until at least 8:30 PM that evening.
+A networking hour with industry professionals will begin at 5:00 PM.
+Internship poster presentations will begin at 6:00 PM and students should plan on the program lasting until at least 7:30 PM that evening.

 4. Resume - 100 Points